-Polish accounting standards do not differ significantly from international standards, especially after the recently introduced amendments and interpretations.
+Polish accounting standards do not differ significantly from international standards, especially after the most recently introduced amendments and interpretations.
 Furthermore, in cases where no national accounting standards exist, the appropriate International Financial Reporting Standard(s) (IFRS) may be applied.

-As of 1st January 2005, all companies listed on the Warsaw Stock Exchange are obliged to prepare their consolidated financial statements in accordance with International Financial Reporting Standards.
-In addition, the Polish subsidiaries of companies listed on any stock exchange within the European Union may decide to prepare their statutory financial statements under International Financial Reporting Standards that have been adopted by the EU, rather than in accordance with local accounting laws.
+As of 1st January 2005, all companies listed on the Warsaw Stock Exchange are obliged to prepare their financial statements in accordance with the International Financial Reporting Standards.
+In addition, the Polish subsidiaries of companies listed on any regulated market within the European Union may decide to prepare their statutory financial statements under IFRS, as adopted by the EU, rather than in accordance with local accounting laws.

-Accounting may be handled by the company itself (at the company's registered office) or by another authorised entity providing external accounting services.
+Accounting may be handled by the company itself (at the company's registered office) or by another authorized entity providing external services.
 The Tax Office should be informed of the latter case in writing.

-All accounting documentation, records and reports must be prepared in Polish language and Polish currency (zloty, PLN).
-Only the source documents do not need to be translated into Polish.
+All accounting documentation, records and reports must be prepared in the Polish language and the Polish currency (zloty, PLN).
+Only the source documents need not be translated into Polish.
 However, a reliable translation of the specified bookkeeping vouchers must be provided at the request of the fiscal audit authorities or an auditor.
 All source documents, records and reports for the last five years of activity (including tax returns) must be held by the company.
-For some specific documents (i.e. relating to employees) this period is extended.
 The approved annual financial statements must be retained permanently.

 Companies must apply the accounting principles specified in the Accounting Act to ensure a true and fair presentation of their economic and financial position, as well as their financial results.
 Activities (including business transactions) must be entered into the accounting ledgers and disclosed in the financial statements according to the nature of the business.
-An entity may simplify some elements of the application of accounting rules, on condition that these do not significantly affect the outcome of the accounting and bookkeeping procedures.
+An entity may simplify some elements of application of accounting rules, on condition that these do not significantly affect the outcome of the accounting and book-keeping procedures.
 The manager of the entity is responsible for the accounting obligations being fulfilled.